-If you suspect that your property has a plumbing leak under your slab, call Isley’s Home Service to schedule an inspection.
-Call 480-422-5949 now.
-Read on to learn more about how slab leaks happen, and what to do if you suspect you have one.
+If you suspect that your property has a water leak under a slab, call Isley’s Home Service to schedule an inspection.
+Learn more about how slab leaks happen, and what to do if you suspect you have one.

 A slab leak happens when the pipes in the water lines under your home burst, break, rust or rupture.
 It’s not actually a leak in the slab; rather, it’s a leak in the pipes under the concrete slab of your home.
 Common signs that you have a slab leak include: